seckinadali/Predicting-Bundesliga/README.md

 After cleaning and getting our data set ready for machine learning, we build models predicting who will win a match using Scikit-Learn.

-We compare performances of k-nearest neighbors, random forest, ridge classifier and support vector classifier algorithms on our data set using time series cross validation.
+We compare performances of random forest, ridge and support vector classifiers on our data set using time series cross validation.